kimjoar/writings/alpha/step-by-step-modules-templates.md

 Templates
 ---------

-In our application the HTML is already in place, but in most applications that won't be the case.
-In most applications we render some HTML for example when some data is loaded.
+In our application the HTML is already present in `index.html`, but in most applications that won't be the case.
+In most applications we render HTML for example when some data is loaded, when we go to another page, and so on.

-Our first step is getting `NewStatusView` and `StatusesView` to render `#new-status` and `#statuses`.
-Let's start with `NewStatusView`:
+Our first step is getting `NewStatusView` and `StatusesView` to render into `#new-status` and `#statuses`.
+We'll start with `NewStatusView`:

 ```diff
  <!DOCTYPE html>